 "The bioeconomy is the economy of the living, a technical term for the representation of the economic content of living systems."

 Wow, if that is not formulated comprehensively!
-In any case, this definition leaves a lot of scope for different interpretations of the often still unknown concept of BioEconomy, There should be agreement that a society is also a living system is.
-A deeper study of the Economy of the living is therefore interesting not only from an economic, but also from a social (political) perspective.
+In any case, this definition leaves a lot of scope for different interpretations of the often still unknown concept of Bioeconomy.
+There should be unanimity that even a society living system is.
+A deeper study of the Economy of the living is therefore interesting not only from an economic but also from a social (political) perspective.